 Watch on Netflix

-This is not a horror movie per se, but the screenplay will keep you hooked.
-Ratsasan (translates to demon in Tamil) follows a cat and mouse chase of a policeman and a serial killer.
+This is not an Asian horror movie per se, but the screenplay will keep you hooked.
+Ratsasan (translates to demon in Tamil) follows a cat-and-mouse chase between a policeman and a serial killer.
 Schoolgirls are brutally murdered and wrapped in polythene bags and it’s up to the policeman and his team to capture the gruesome murderer.
 The film is filled with edge-of-your-seat twists.
 Though it drags a little towards the end, it’s an overall great watch.

 Watch on meWatch